 Manfrotto 290 Dual Aluminum 3-section tripod kit with ball head (MK290DUA3-BHUS)

-For achieving proper white balance, I love this Lastolite collapsible grey card.
+I love this Lastolite collapsible grey card.
 Depending on the background I choose, sometimes I do not get an accurate white balance so this grey card has come in handy many times.

 To make sure my camera is level, particularly for overhead shots, I use this bubble level.